HamzehEsmaeili/HamzehEsmaeili/README.md

 ---
 ## 💫 About Me

-👨‍💻 I am a motivated front-end developer in training, currently focusing on **HTML**, **CSS**, and **Tailwind CSS**
+👨‍💻 I am a motivated front-end developer in training, currently focusing on JavaScript and **Tailwind CSS**.
-🎯 My goal is to build a strong foundation in modern web development and pursue a professional career in the field
+🎯 My goal is to build a strong foundation in modern web development and pursue a professional career in the field.
-💼 Currently, I am gaining practical experience through an **internship**, where I apply and improve my skills in real-world projects
+💼 Currently, I am gaining practical experience through an **internship**, where I apply and improve my skills in real-world projects.
-✨ I am passionate about creating **responsive**, **user-friendly** interfaces and constantly learning to stay up to date with the latest technologies
-🚀 I am open to opportunities that allow me to grow, contribute, and collaborate with other developers and teams
+🚀 I am open to opportunities that allow me to grow, contribute, and collaborate with other developers and teams.

 📫 Reach me:
 [📧 Email](mailto:hamzehesmaeili.Official@gmail.com) | [🔗 LinkedIn](https://linkedin.com/in/hamzehesmaeili)